Buying a car can be expensive so you need to find the most cost-effective way of funding the purchase.

-So, if you’re one of the many people buying a new car - or even if you've got your eye on a secondhand motor - here’s what you should consider when it comes to finance.
+So, if you’re one of the many people buying a new car, here are your options when it comes to paying for it.

 1. Borrowing from friends and family

-If you have someone that can lend you the money – either free of interest or at a very low rate – then this will be the cheapest option.
+If you have someone that can lend you the money, then this will be the cheapest option.

 However, plenty of friendships have been destroyed and family rifts created over money so please bear that in mind.